joelanders/OII-schema/security-privacy-schema.md

    - Concrete instances of Privacy Constraint, Privacy Mechanism or Privacy Policy in [ONTOPRIV]
    - Concrete instances of Mechanisms in [ONTOMOBILE]

  - **Issue**: An issue is a vulnerability or a usability problem or a lacking feature.
-The instance of a VulnerabilityType (equivalent to a Weakness)
+The instance of a VulnerabilityType (equivalent to a Weakness in CVE/CWE terminology).
+A Feature exists to address an actual `Issue` or a potential `Issue` (during the design phase, as part of a Threat Model).

 ![](security-privacy-schema/06775ab60322edddc5f1bd0bd8fa4325.png)